 With connected cars, merchants and consumers will be able to enjoy literal mobile banking and payments.
 This could mean an enormous opportunity for doing business online; digital marketing will be key in cutting through the noise and snatching those quick-paying, on-the-move customers.

 Experts predict that like modern-day phones, vehicles could be embedded with myriad apps and functions that make paying for products a seamless experience.
 Deliveries between businesses could be inventoried and paid for automatically, while consumers could authorize their cars to instantly pay tolls and parking fees or for fuel and purchases from drive-throughs.
 Passengers could also use voice-activated personal banking and financial management, including trading equities, meaning everything can be done on the go.

-This technology is already in development, according to Forbes, which reports that hands-free, voice-authenticated apps are already in the works for this purpose.
+This technology is already in development, according to Accenture, which reports that hands-free, voice-authenticated apps are already in the works for this purpose from brands like Honda.
 Competitive retailers and businesses will adapt, while those who don’t may lose their tech-savvy, early adopting customers.
 That extends to marketing as well, as tactics must change to serve audiences interacting with content in a whole new way, including the ever-expanding realm of voice search.

 Hotels and Air Travel

 Air cargo is likely to decrease, at least initially, as commercial transport is transferred to autonomous vehicles.
 Trucking executives and drivers who responded to an annual survey conducted by the American Transportation Research Institute (ATRI) indicated that driverless trucks may alleviate a lack of drivers and electronic logging device (ELD) requirements, two common problems within the industry.